jessdeng/ambient-ms-metabolomics-toolkit/README.md

 Raw spectra often have m/z values measured at slightly different points across samples.
 Binning groups nearby m/z values into fixed-width windows and sums their intensities, making the data consistent and reducing noise from small m/z shifts between runs.

 **Default: 0.5 Da bins.** Using a 0.5 Da bin width for triple quadrupole (QqQ) data is a common approach in metabolomics, particularly for low-resolution instruments, to ensure isotopic peaks are correctly accounted for and to improve spectral consistency across samples.
-Although the SCIEX 4500 has a native step size of 0.1 Da, 0.5 Da bins were used to account for m/z drift across runs.
 If your instrument has higher resolution or more stable m/z calibration, you may want to reduce the bin width.

 ### 3. Filtering